TSim – Turan Simulator

 Waveform Configuration

-During waveform design, multiple algorithms can be developed for each layer, or the same algorithm can be tested with different parameter values.
-For each layer of the waveform, the desired algorithm can be selected from the designed algorithm pool.
-This allows defining different waveforms with various algorithm combinations.
+In waveform design, multiple algorithms can be developed for each layer, or the same algorithm can be tested with different parameter values.
+For each layer of the waveform, the desired algorithm can be selected from the given algorithm list.
+This allows defining different waveforms with various algorithmic combinations.

-TSim can run multiple such waveforms in parallel for the same network and scenario.
+TSim can simulate a multiple of such waveforms in parallel for the same network and scenario.

 Waveform Configuration